penumbra-zone/web/adrs/001-getters.md

 }
 ```

-Rather, they just return the property, or optionally throw if so configured.
+Rather, they just return the property.
 So, while the values they return are indeed typesafe at both compile- and run-time, they don't provide the functionality of a type guard.
 (See "Future work" below for more on this.)

 ## Future work